 The advancements that VMware has introduced to hardware provisioning cannot be overstated: employing its Workspace ONE Drop Ship Provisioning solution, organizations can complete tasks in minutes that used to take hours or days – and do it with virtually zero IT touch and no employee downtime.
 The result: immediate productivity at first boot, regardless of app size.
 What's more, IT no longer requires a separate imaging tool from its endpoint management tool, reducing capital expenditures.

-Leveraging the new level of flexibility VMware brings to drop ship provisioning – wider options for OEMs, device types, applications and more – WWT can help customers find their best solutions and provide for VMware Workspace ONE Drop Ship Provisioning through our North American Integration Center (NAIC), a climate-controlled production environment with advanced networking, secure remote access, and certified procedures specifically designed for staging, kitting and configuring the latest devices.
+Leveraging the new level of flexibility VMware brings to drop ship provisioning – wider options for OEMs, device types, applications and more – WWT can help customers find their best solutions and provide for VMware Workspace ONE Drop Ship Provisioning through our Supply Chain and four global Integration Centers.
+Our Integration Centers offer a climate-controlled production environment with advanced networking, secure remote access, and certified procedures specifically designed for staging, kitting and configuring the latest devices.
 It is staffed with certified engineers with logistical and technical expertise to help reduce the risk, cost and complexity of IT deployments.